Alternative formulation of the macroscopic field equations in a linear magneto-dielectric medium: Lagrangian field theory and spacetime setting: Lagrangian Equations of Motion

 Finally,

-is a modified version of Gauss's law that is obtained by integrating the material divergence of Eq.~(\ref{EQh3.06}) with respect to the new timelike coordinate $\bar x_0$.
-This completes the set of first-order equations of motion, Eqs.~(\ref{EQh3.06})--(\ref{EQh3.09}), for macroscopic fields in a simple linear magneto-dielectric medium.
+is a modified version of Gauss's law that is obtained by integrating the material divergence of Eq.~(\ref{EQq5.06}) with respect to the new timelike coordinate $\bar x^0$.
+This completes the set of first-order equations of motion, Eqs.~(\ref{EQq5.06})--(\ref{EQq5.09}), for macroscopic fields in an arbitrarily large, isotropic, homogeneous, simple linear magneto-dielectric medium.

-For an arbitrarily large, isotropic, homogeneous, simple linear magneto-dielectric medium, we can drop the terms involving the gradients of the electric and magnetic refractive indices.
-Consolidating the equations of motion, Eqs.~(\ref{EQh3.06})--(\ref{EQh3.09}), we have